sofa-framework/doc/components/playback/writestate.md

 <!-- generate_doc -->
 # WriteState

-Write State vectors to file at each timestep
+Write State vectors to file at each timestep.

 __Target__: Sofa.Component.Playback